SHARE

 Steps leading to the Sanzen-in Temple and the Seryo ryokan, an hour north of Kyoto.

-The ryokan we stayed at is called Seryo, located in the Ohara region, an hour north of Kyoto.
+The ryokan we stayed at is Seryo, located in the Ohara region, an hour north of Kyoto.
 We chose this ryokan because it’s close to several smaller and less crowded but magnificent temples (including the historic thousand-year-old Sanzenin Temple) and because a natural hot spring feeds the local ryokan hot baths.
-We felt that the location offered a great combination of sightseeing and an off-the-tourist-path journey.
+We felt the location offered a great combination of sightseeing and an off-the-tourist-path journey.

 Seryo, a ryokan (Japanese inn) in the Ohara region of Japan, an hour north of Kyoto. // FoodNouveau.com